 Bachelor of Performing Arts (Music) First Class Honours, Licentiate of Music Diploma (LMusA)

-Duncan is currently based in Sydney, NSW, where he is working towards further career opportunities.
+Duncan is currently based in Brisbane, Queensland, where he is working towards further career opportunities.

 These details were last updated on January 3, 2017